arnodelorme/wp15/usecase-2.4/README.md

 └── [..]
 ```

 There are also 6 additional EEGLAB plugins/dependencies (bids-matlab-tools, zapline-plus, clean_rawdata, PICARD, ICLabel and Fieldtrip-lite).
 Some come by default with EEGLAB, but the code below ensures they are all there.
-This is best to install those directly from within the matlab environment, also ensuring all paths are set.
-This is performed by running [ERP_Core_WB_install.m](https://github.com/SIESTA-eu/wp15/blob/main/usecase-2.4/ERP_Core_WB_install.m)
+It is best to install those directly from within the MATLAB environment, also ensuring all paths are set.
+This is performed by running [ERP_Core_WB_install.m](https://github.com/SIESTA-eu/wp15/blob/main/usecase-2.4/source/ERP_Core_WB_install.m)

 Once all is installed, the EEGLAB plugins directory should look like this